Part 2: Objects and Properties

 Terrain Cache Temporarily stores terrain data for the globe.
 You may need to increase the size of the cache if all of the terrain that you are trying to display cannot be loaded at the same time or if the globe surface at the terrain level appears blurry.

-Surface Lines Allows you to select an option for displaying lines on the surface of the central body when terrain data is available.
+Surface Lines Enables you to select an option for displaying lines on the surface of the central body when terrain data is available.
 Select When Terrain Server is on to display surface lines on terrain only when you are connected to a terrain server, On to display surface lines on terrain data whenever it is available from any source, or Off to never display surface lines on terrain.

 2D and 3D Graphics Fonts